Explainer: Why Germany wants a merger to underpin Deutsche Bank

 In its latest financial report, Deutsche has set aside 1.2 billion euros for litigation.
 That is a fraction of earlier years but nonetheless more than three times its 2018 profit.

 Announcing the first profit since 2014 last year, CEO Sewing said the group was “on the right track”.
-But German officials were not convinced and continued to push for talks with Commerzbank.
-He has now bowed to that pressure.
+But German officials are not convinced and have continued to push for talks with Commerzbank.
+Sewing has now bowed to that pressure.